Simrat-Kaur/phoneApp/README.md

 # phoneApp

-#Architecture used: Model View Controller(MVC)
+#Architecture used: Model View Controller(MVC).
 This assignment is done using Node.js.
-Backend: MongoDB
+Backend used: MongoDB

 #Images
 In this page we can insert new contact.